Naturopathic Medicine

 • Treat the Whole Person: Naturopathic Doctors consider the multifactorial interplay of environmental factors to determine health and disease.

-• The Naturopathic Doctor takes into consideration a biopsychosocial approach, including the individual’s physical, mental, emotional, genetic, environmental, biological, psychosocial, and spiritual factors.
+• The Naturopathic Doctor takes a biopsychosocial approach, considering the individual’s physical, mental, emotional, genetic, environmental, biological, psychosocial, and spiritual factors.

 • Vis Medicatrix Naturae: Naturopathic Medicine respects nature’s innate ability to maintain and restore health.
 The Naturopathic Doctor facilitates the most appropriate internal and external conditions to foster nature's healing process.